Nowa Wieś Reszelska: The shrine's history

-When in 1978 Karol Wojtyła became the pope, Stanisław Szymanko, a villager, funded the shrine's renovation.
+When in 1978 Karol Wojtyła became the pope, Stanisław Szymko, a villager, funded the shrine's renovation.
 Other villagers helped in the work, and when it was complete, women from Nowa Wieś Reszelska decided to buy a new painting in Olsztyn, which still hangs in the shrine.
 The painting depicts the Blessed Virgin Mary of Częstochowa and was consecrated by the Reverend Eugeniusz Bukowski.

 The shrine today

 Each Easter the traditional food blessing takes place at the shrine.
 In May the faithful gather there for May Devotions and on 26 August (the Virgin Mary of Częstochowa Day) a Plenary Indulgence Mass is celebrated.
 According to a Warmia tradition, once a year a plenary indulgence mass has to be celebrated on the day of a shrine's patron saint.
 It was this ceremony that drew the attention of the people living in the nearby village of Sątopy, who eventually began to travel to Nowa Wieś Reszelska to attend the plenary indulgence mass.
 Jadwiga Kuźlik, the village leader, had the shrine renovated and painted blue - the colour of Virgin Mary.